 Cephalexin and pregnancy

-Cephalexin should be used only if clearly needed during pregnancy and with caution during breastfeeding.
+Cephalexin should be used only if needed during pregnancy, and caution during breastfeeding.

 Symptoms of an allergic reaction to Cephalexin may include: